 The Splash page is a feature that requires a user to click through or sign-on to a web page delivered by the Meraki or customer hosted web server in order to gain full network access.
-By clicking through or signing on to a splash the the user will authenticate their device against Dashboard and the and access point.
+By clicking through or signing on to a splash the the user will authenticate their device against the cloud and access point.

 There are two common situations that can arise that may deny network access to a user when the splash page is enabled.
 The first is when Captive portal strength is configured to "Block all access until sign-on is complete".
 The second when a web browser is not configured to accept cookies.